Fluoride

 18. Cressey P, Gaw S, Love J. Estimated dietary fluoride intake for New Zealanders.
 J Public Health Dent 2010;70:327-36.
 [PubMed abstract]

 19. U.S. Food and Drug Administration.
-VFEND Prescribing Informationexternal link disclaimer 2015.
+VFEND Highlights of Prescribing Informationexternal link disclaimer.
+2019.

 20. Barajas MR, McCullough KB, Merten JA, Dierkhising RA, Bartoo GT, Hashmi SK, et al. Correlation of Pain and Fluoride Concentration in Allogeneic Hematopoietic Stem Cell Transplant Recipients on Voriconazole.
 Biology of Blood and Marrow Transplantation 2016;22:579-83.
 [PubMed abstract]